External drives, backups of computers belonging to Tom Hofeller, late GOP Redistricting Expert.

 In the summer of 2019, with the election and the census looming, motions by the GOP defendants included the suggestion that the external drives themselves should be destroyed...

 (Keep in mind, that the actual computers containing the files, remained and still remain in the possession of Geographic Strategies, now Dale Oldham.
-Mr. Oldham relentlessly dodged subpoena after subpoena, and has yet, to this day, responded to any subpoena, or turned over the original, "Hofeller Files").
+Mr. Oldham relentlessly dodged subpoena after subpoena, and to this day has not responded to any subpoena, or turned over the original, "Hofeller Files").

 The motion to destroy the files prompted me to begin aggressively distributing copies of the files to journalists, many of whom wrote informative exposes, but limited by liability issues, found themselves unable to publish the files, in their original state.

 Frustrated, and plagued with a sense of urgency, I decided to publish the files myself.
 This proved to be as daunting a task as I predicted.
 Along with the sheer volume of the data, complications included my father's indelicate co-mingling of personal and professional files (a tactic often employed to evade discovery).